 Each Preferred Share is convertible, at the option of the holder, at any time after the date of issuance, into such number of Ordinary Shares as is determined by dividing the original issue price paid for such shares by the conversion price in effect at that time for such share.
 The Preferred Shares are automatically converted into Ordinary Shares upon consummation of a Qualified IPO, as defined in the Company's Articles of Association.
 In addition, the Preferred B Shares and Preferred C Shares will be automatically converted into Ordinary Shares upon the affirmative vote of holders of at least a majority of the Preferred B Shares.
-The Preferred A-1 Shares, Preferred A-2 Shares, Preferred A-3 Shares, Preferred A-4 Shares, Preferred A-5, Preferred A-6 Shares, Preferred A-7 Shares, Preferred A-8 Shares, Preferred A-9 Shares and Preferred A-10 Shares (collectively, the "Junior Preferred Shares") will be automatically converted into Ordinary Shares upon the affirmative vote of holders of at least 70% of the Junior Preferred Shares calculated together on an as-converted basis.
+The Preferred A-1 Shares, Preferred A-2 Shares, Preferred A-3 Shares, Preferred A-4 Shares, Preferred A-5, Preferred A-6 Shares, Preferred A-7 Shares, Preferred A-8 Shares, Preferred A-9 Shares and Preferred A-10 Shares (collectively, the "Junior Preferred Shares") will be automatically converted into Ordinary Shares upon the affirmative vote of holders of at least.